jeremiak/airplane-mode/README.md

 1. `DELETE http://0.0.0.0:3000/cache/:url` will remove the matching entry
 2. `DELETE http://0.0.0.0:3000/cache` will remove all entries
+3. `airplane-mode --clear-cache` will remove all entries and start the server

 If you want to take a look at the current contents of the cache at anytime, just visit `http://0.0.0.0:3000/cache`